warrendeleon/rn-warrendeleon/docs/planning/tasks/TASK-338-settings-account-section.md

 ## Acceptance Criteria

-- [ ] Account section appears at top of Settings
+- [x] Account section appears at top of Settings
-- [ ] UserCard shows when authenticated
+- [x] UserCard shows when authenticated
-- [ ] Sign Out button shows when authenticated
+- [x] Sign Out button shows when authenticated
-- [ ] Sign Out is styled as destructive (red text)
+- [x] Sign Out is styled as destructive (red text)
-- [ ] Sign Out dispatches logout and navigates to Home
+- [x] Sign Out dispatches logout and navigates to Home
-- [ ] Sign In button shows when not authenticated
+- [x] Sign In button shows when not authenticated
-- [ ] Sign In navigates to Login screen
+- [x] Sign In navigates to Login screen
-- [ ] All i18n translations added
+- [x] All i18n translations added
-- [ ] EAA accessibility props on all interactive elements
+- [x] EAA accessibility props on all interactive elements

 ---

 **Estimated Time**: 2 hours
+**Completed**: 2025-11-30
-**Last Updated**: 2025-11-25
+**Last Updated**: 2025-11-30